Malaysia & Singapore, Two Countries That Couldn't Feel More Different

 Carrot cake.

-The Supertrees glowing against the skyline genuinely looked like something out of a science fiction movie.
+The Supertrees glowing against the skyline made the entire city feel like science fiction.

 Hookah cafés.